The Best LGBTQ+ Bars, Parties, and Event Collectives in Chicago

 Andersonville

-Chicago’s newest queer bar and the latest addition to the country’s sadly waning lesbian bar population, Nobody’s Darling has emerged as a go-to neighborhood hangout since its summer 2021 debut.
+Nobody’s Darling has emerged as a go-to neighborhood hangout since its summer 2021 debut.
 This Black-owned bar perched on hidden tree-lined Balmoral Street is welcoming to everyone, and along with being the perfect place to bring a first date, it’s also home to drag brunches, pop-ups from local chefs, and some of the tastiest (and cheekily named) drinks around.

 Lakeview

 If you know, you know—the true Berlin experience doesn’t start until after midnight.
 Bring cash for the cover on the weekends (once inside, the bar accepts credit cards), and prepare for a combination of dancing and performances from some of Chicago’s top talent.
-A bonafide Boystown institution, they’ve kept their post-uprising reopening promise to stop catering predominantly to cis-white performers and clientelle, with recent lineups showcasing far more Black, brown, trans, and GNC folks than past rosters.
+A bonafide Boystown institution, they’ve kept their post-uprising reopening promise to stop catering predominantly to cis-white performers and clientele, with recent lineups showcasing far more Black, brown, trans, and GNC folks than past rosters.
 One thing that hasn’t changed?
 You’ll still feel every single Berlin Bomb you pounded the next morning.

 Lakeview